 - $\Rightarrow$ With a pencil and notebook, head outside!
-Take a walk to find a few plants with seeds. - Reference Farmer Alan's video to see some examples. - Take plenty of time to search because some seeds could be very small. - Be sure to look ALL around you (i.e. near the ground, above your head, etc.).
+Take a walk to find a few plants with seeds. - Reference Farmer Alan's video to see some examples. - $\circ$ Take plenty of time to search because some seeds could be very small. - Be sure to look ALL around you (i.e. near the ground, above your head, etc.).
 Seeds can be EVERYWHERE! - ⇒ As you discover seeds, observe them closely.
 Ask your student, "How do you think this seed might become a new plant?
 How could it get dispersed (or transported) to a new location?"

 - This is also a good time to search for seedlings (baby plants) and see if you can match them with a nearby parent plant. - $\Rightarrow$ As your student makes observations, ask some of the following questions to help determine how these seeds might get dispersed: - Are the seeds you found on trees, shrubs, or smaller plants?
 How could this help them get dispersed? - Are the seeds you found inside a fruit?
 How could this help them get dispersed? - Are the seeds you found fuzzy or sticky?
 How could this help them get dispersed? - Have you noticed animals such as birds or squirrels eating these seeds?
-How would this help them get dispersed? - ⇒ Upon finding seeds and discussing how they could get dispersed, sketch seed dispersal in action (i.e. blowing in the wind, being carried away by an animal, etc)! - CHALLENGE: As you observe the various characteristics of the plants/seeds you find, use descriptive words to document your observations and attempt to identify the plants online or in a field guide when you return home. - ⇒ Now, it's time to create a seed of your own imagination!
+How would this help them get dispersed? - ⇒ Upon finding seeds and discussing how they could get dispersed, sketch seed dispersal in action (i.e. blowing in the wind, being carried away by an animal, etc)! - CHALLENGE: When drawing the plant your seed comes from, label the different parts of the plant. - ⇒ Now, it's time to create a seed of your own imagination!
 Return home and gather the various seed-modeling supplies listed above (NOTE: you can add or subtract other supplies based on what you have available).
-Before beginning, think about the following question: "Will the seed you design float on the water, fly with the wind, stick to the fur of a passing animal, or explode when disturbed?" - It might be helpful to design your seed on paper before creating your model. - ⇒ Once your student has finished their seed model, have them complete the following writing prompts: "Write about the journeys taken by different seeds.
-How far away might they travel?
-Where might their brother and sister seeds have traveled?" - Draw a map detailing all the places the seeds from one plant in your neighborhood could potentially end up. - The worksheet linked below is another option to further solidify your student's understanding of Seed Dispersal.
+Before beginning, think about the following question: "Will the seed you design float on the water, fly with the wind, stick to the fur of a passing animal, or explode when disturbed?" - It might be helpful to design your seed on paper before creating your model. - Play this fun song if your student needs some inspiration as they design their seed. - ⇒ Once your student has finished their seed model, have them complete the following writing prompt: "If you were a seed, then how would you like to be dispersed?
+Where would you like to grow?" - The worksheet linked below is another option to further explore Seed Dispersal.
+Younger students might need assistance with completing it.